Kaziranga Conservation History

-In January 1905, during a trip to Assam, Lady Curzon visited an area close to the present-day Kaziranga National Park, as she had heard stories of its rich fauna.
-She was taken on an elephant with the mahout being a gentleman who the locals used to call Nigona shikari.
+In January 1905, during a trip to Assam, Lady Curzon visited an area close to the present-day Kaziranga National Park as she had heard stories of its rich fauna.
+She was taken on an elephant with the mahout being a gentleman the locals called Nigona shikari.
 Nigona was a self-taught naturalist and knew the jungle inside out.
 As they went deeper into the forest, Nigona pointed out a rhino in the distance to Lady Curzon.
 She did not believe him thinking it was a buffalo.
-By the time they arrived at the spot the animal had disappeared.
-When Nigona pointed out a series of fresh pugmarks that had three toes on each foot, she was convinced.
-While answering her questions on the rhino he aired his concern about the indiscriminate killing of the animal.
-When she wanted to know as to how the rhino could be saved Nigona simply said -" Stop the sahibs from killing them".
-On her return to Calcutta, Lady Curzon pressed her husband who was the Viceroy of India to issue orders that would prohibit the hunting of rhinos in Assam.
+By the time they arrived at the spot, the animal had disappeared.
+However, when Nigona pointed out a series of fresh pugmarks with three toes on each foot, she was convinced.
+While answering her questions about the rhino, he aired his concern about the indiscriminate killing of the animal.
+When she wanted to know how the rhino could be saved, Nigona said -" Stop the sahibs from killing them."
+On her return to Calcutta, Lady Curzon pressed her husband, the Viceroy of India, to issue orders that would prohibit the hunting of rhinos in Assam.

 Milestones in Conservation